- Majors & Degrees

 - Doctor of Nursing Practice - Post-Master's (MSN to DNP)

-Saint Louis University's Doctor of Philosophy in Nursing degree program is an intellectually stimulating, innovative, and student-friendly PhD program that prepares RNs as scholars and skilled researchers.
-Students who complete the PhD program contribute to the continued development of the discipline and profession of nursing by:
+Saint Louis University's Doctor of Philosophy in Nursing degree program is an intellectually stimulating, innovative, and student-friendly PhD program that prepares RNs as scholars and beginning nurse researchers/scientists.
+Students who complete the PhD program contribute to the continued development of the discipline and profession of nursing.
+Graduates are prepared to

 PhD Program Options

 Students may enter the PhD nursing program by two options: